1

 The above means that, if booting an NTFS partition on an x86_32, x86_64 or ARM64

 system, Secure Boot does not need to be disabled.
+You may however have to enable

-The FAT partition was created on Debian GNU/Linux using the following commands
+The FAT partition was created on Debian GNU/Linux using the following commands:

 dd if=/dev/zero of=uefi-ntfs.img bs=512 count=2048

-mkfs.vfat -n UEFI_NTFS uefi-ntfs.img
+mkfs.vfat -n RUFUS_BOOT uefi-ntfs.img

-and then mounting the uefi-ntfs.img image and copying the relevant files.
+and then copying the relevant files.

 [1] https://github.com/pbatard/ntfs-3g